-NDPs must have regard to national policies and advice and be in general conformity with the strategic policies of the development plan for the area.
-In this case the following Development Plan Documents are relevant:

-- Preston Local Plan (2012 2026) - Central Lancashire Core Strategy (July 2012) - Wyre Local Plan partial review 2011 2031 (partial update of 2022)

-It is therefore important that Barton NDP policies reflect this higher-level planning policy framework.

-National planning policy is set out in the revised National Planning Policy Framework (NPPF) 2021.
-The NPPF sets out that the purpose of the planning system is to contribute to the achievement of sustainable development.

-The NPPF sets out the scope of policies that can be used in NDPs.
+- 6.1 NPs must have regard to national policies and advice and be in general conformity with the strategic policies of the development plan for the area.
+In this case the following Development Plan Documents are relevant: - Preston Local Plan (2012 2026) - Central Lancashire Core Strategy (July 2012) - Wyre Local Plan partial review 2011 2031 (incorporating partial update of 2022) - 6.2 It is therefore important that BNP policies reflect this higher-level planning policy framework. - 6.3 National planning policy is set out in the revised National Planning Policy Framework (NPPF) 2021.
+The NPPF sets out that the purpose of the planning system is to contribute to the achievement of sustainable development. - 6.4 The NPPF sets out the scope of policies that can be used in NPs.
 These can be "more detailed policies for specific areas, neighbourhoods or types of development" (paragraph 28), this can include "allocating sites, the provision of infrastructure and community facilities at a local level, establishing design principles, conserving and enhancing the natural and historic environment and setting out other development management policies."
 More specifically for neighbourhood plans the NPPF states at paragraphs 29 and 30: